se-edu/se-book/testing/testingTypes/integrationTesting/how/text.md

 <div id="body">

-**Integration testing is not simply a repetition of the unit test cases but run using the actual dependencies** (instead of the stubs used in unit testing).
+**Integration testing is not simply a case of repeating the unit test cases using the actual dependencies** (instead of the stubs used in unit testing).
 Instead, integration tests are additional test cases that focus on the interactions between the parts.

 <box>